LVMH: Shareholders

 As of 2009, LVMH held 66% of the drinks division, Moët Hennessy, with the remaining 34% held by Diageo.

-As of 2013, Christian Dior SE was the main holding company of LVMH, owning 40.9% of its shares, and 59.01% of its voting rights.
+As of 2013, Christian Dior SE was the leading holding company of LVMH, owning 40.9% of its shares and 59.01% of its voting rights.
 Bernard Arnault is Chairman and CEO of LVMH and Chairman of Christian Dior SE.
 In 2017, Arnault purchased all the remaining Christian Dior shares in a reported $13.1 billion buyout.